Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Evaluation

 \subsection{Evaluating Sensing Coverage of the Proposed Model through Stationary Crowd Counting}

 To validate the sensing coverage aspects of the proposed model, we conducted experiments tailored specifically for stationary crowd counting applications.
-By dispersing multiple targets randomly throughout the entire space during the experiment, we can effectively discern properties associated with sensing coverage.
-In this scenario, we validate the model and the simulated sensing boundary by correlating them with the counting accuracy.
-Higher accuracy indicates better performance, implying a larger sensing coverage area in the deployment.
-While the real sensing area expands beyond the simulated area due to advanced signal preprocessing methods, the trends observed with varying device positions should still align with the simulated model.
+The experimental setup in Sections \ref{cc_1} and \ref{cc_2} included five participants of varying heights and weights, consisting of one female and four males, aged 24 to 26 years.
+Each experiment consisted of three trials, with participants positioned at a total of 15 distinct locations distributed randomly throughout the entire space.
+In these experiments, we varied the wall-device distance while keeping other factors constant, such as the participants' positions and the total number of participants.
+Since crowd counting involves multiple static targets simultaneously, the SSNR metric is not applicable in this scenario.
+Instead, we validate the model and its simulated sensing coverage by correlating the estimated sensing areas with the counting accuracy.
+It should be noted that the simulated sensing area derived from the SSNR-based model serves as a theoretical guideline rather than a strict predictor of recognition accuracy.
+Higher accuracy indicates better performance and implies a larger effective sensing coverage under ideal conditions.
+However, this relationship may not always hold in practice, as larger coverage could also introduce greater vulnerability to external interference.
+This trade-off will be further examined in subsequent experiments.
+While the real sensing area may extend beyond the simulated boundary due to advanced signal preprocessing, the overall trends observed across varying device positions should still align with the model predictions.

 {\bfseries Experiment 1: Verify the effect of the wall-device distance without interference}